lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 ---
 layout: post
-title: Docs-as-Code, my thoughts, why I use it
+title: Docs-as-Code, my thoughts, when to use it
 read_time: true
 comments: false
 category: